mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 api/v2/stories_public/list section above).

 If stopword_length is specified, eliminate the 'tiny', 'short', or 'long' list of stopwords from the results, if the system has stopwords for the language of each story.
-Media Cloud currently supports these languages: Danish, German, English, Spanish, Finnish, French, Hungarian, Italian, Lithuanian, Dutch, Norwegian, Portuguese, Romanian, Russian, Swedish, Turkish.
+See [Supported Languages](#supported-languages) for a list of supported languages and their codes.

 ### Output Description